tw93/Pake/bin/README_EN.md

 Note: The Rust environment is required for packaging.
 If you do not have Rust, you will be prompted to confirm the installation.
 If the installation fails or times out, you can [install](https://www.rust-lang.org/tools/install) it yourself.

-Note: Currently only Macos are supported, and other platforms will be supported later.

 ### url

 The url🔗 is the webpage link you need to package, Must be provided.